arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 To locate these pins on the board, please refer to the [board pinout section](#pinout) of the user manual.
 The `SDA0` and `SCL0` pins are also available through the onboard ESLOV connector of the Portenta C33.

-**Note on I2C resources**: System integrators can use the Portenta C33's High-Density connectors to expand the signals of the board to a custom-designed daughter board or carrier.
-Below is the I2C pins mapping on the board's High-Density connectors and shared resources:
+***Note on I2C resources: System integrators can use the Portenta C33's High-Density connectors to expand the signals of the board to a custom-designed daughter board or carrier.
+Below is the I2C pins mapping on the board's High-Density connectors and shared resources:***

 | **HD Connector** | **Interface** | **Pins** | **Status** | **Shared Peripherals** |
 |:----------------:|:-------------:|:--------:|:----------:|:----------------------:|